Britain is facing a mortgage crisis. There are no easy answers - KESQ

 Sunak is caught in a bind.
 He has promised to halve inflation and get the economy growing by the end of the year.
 To achieve the first goal, he needs the Bank of England to keep hiking interest rates.
 But rocketing mortgage bills could tip the UK economy into a recession as homeowners cut back spending in other areas.

 Other than encouraging lenders to relax their repayment terms, the government has few options.
-It has ruled out offering subsidies or tax breaks to affected mortgage holders, saying that would fuel inflation — the very reason the central bank has been raising rates.
+It has ruled out offering subsidies or tax breaks to affected mortgage holders, saying that would fuel inflation — which could lead to even higher interest rates, compounding the problem.

-Many borrowers bought their homes when interest rates were much lower, and mortgage rates were closer to 1% or 2%.
+Many borrowers bought their homes when mortgage rates were closer to 1% or 2%.

 But, this week, the interest on the average two-year fixed-rate mortgage rose above 6%, according to financial product comparison website Moneyfacts.